lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 Once outside [[Booker]] sneakily looks towards the Northern and Southern mountain ranges, but sees nothing.
 We meet up with the farmer man we hired for the cart ride towards [[Brindol]].

+[[Booker]] has a gut feeling something is different, and tries to summon a dagger, instead of his spear.